In-depth Look at Mounjaro and Its Side Effects

 Tips for patients

-3. Monitor blood sugar levels: This is important to avoid low blood sugar.
+• Monitor blood sugar levels: This is very important to avoid your levels getting too low (hypoglycaemia).

-This section compares Mounjaro with other diabetes medications, highlighting key differences in effectiveness, side effects, and usage to help patients and healthcare providers make informed decisions.
+This section compares Mounjaro with other leading diabetes medicines in detail.
+We highlight key differences in how well they work, their side effects and what they are used for.
+This should help you and your doctor make informed decisions.

 Common side effects